Michael J. Fox: Awards and honours

 Fox's star on the Hollywood Walk of Fame for Motion Picture – 7021 Hollywood Blvd.

-Over his career Fox won five Emmy Awards, four Golden Globe Awards, two Screen Actors Guild Awards and a Grammy Award.
+Over his career Fox won five Emmy Awards, four Golden Globe Awards, two Actor Awards, and a Grammy Award.
 He was also appointed an Officer of the Order of Canada in 2010, along with being inducted to Canada's Walk of Fame in 2000 and the Hollywood Walk of Fame in 2002.
-For his advocacy of a cure for Parkinson's disease he received the Jean Hersholt Humanitarian Award from the Academy of Motion Pictures Arts and Sciences in 2022.
+For his advocacy of a cure for Parkinson's disease he received the Jean Hersholt Humanitarian Award from the Academy of Motion Picture Arts and Sciences in 2022 and the Bob Hope Humanitarian Award from the Academy of Television Arts & Sciences in 2026.